 Learn and do – that’s the opportunity Maryville’s Communication program offers its majors.
 Students study the basics in the classroom and then practice what they’ve learned through a variety of opportunities ranging from real-world class clients to our online Maryville student news site, Pawprint.
 The three areas of emphasis within Maryville’s Communication major reflect the major areas of today’s media and communication environment:

 - Strategic Communication – The combination of public relations, social media, advertising, and organizational communication responsible for creating and managing communication at all levels in companies and organizations.

-- Applied Media Studies – Writing, editing, and designing communication messages for traditional and Web-based channels, with a strong emphasis on strategically using personal, social, and mass media to reach niche audiences.
-These Web-based and virtual communication messages and channels give form and substance to companies’ messages, images and reputations.
+- Emerging Media Strategy and Social Media – Writing, editing, and designing communication messages for digital channels, with a strong emphasis on strategically using personal, social, and mass media to reach niche audiences.
+Students in this concentration learn web design, social media campaigns, search engine optimization, and writing for digital environments.

 - Contemporary Journalism – Reporting, writing, and editing for today’s online and traditional media environments, including creating and developing new media outlets on the Web.

 Each area of study contains a strong mixture of knowledge reflecting the academic side, and skills demonstrating the applied, professional side.
-Students complete a 24-credit hour core (eight courses and a portfolio defense) along with their chosen area of emphasis.
+Students complete a 27-credit hour core (nine courses and a portfolio defense) along with their chosen area of emphasis.
 Our recommended transfer student plan for degree completion can be found here.